janbeyatii/trustworthy-product-reviews-group24/README.md

 - **User Authentication**: Complete user CRUD operations using Supabase
 - **Login/Signup Flow**: Users can create accounts and log in
 - **Basic Dashboard**: Simple homepage after login with user profile management
+- **Product Reviews**: Users can submit and view reviews with 1-5 star ratings on each product page
 - **User Profile System**:
   - View who you follow and who follows you
   - Search for users by email